Borwornpakk/Suwapitch-CV-Profile/README.md

 **Suwapitch Borwornpakvuddhiparami**
 📍 Nonthaburi, Thailand | ✉️ suwapitch.borworn@outlook.com | 🔗 [LinkedIn](https://linkedin.com/in/suwapitch-borwornpakvuddhiparami)

-Civil and materials engineer with **8+ years of experience** spanning technical service, repair material specification, and application-focused problem solving across both field engineering (EGAT) and graduate-level research environments (Fraunhofer IWU, Germany).
+Civil and materials engineer with 8+ years of experience spanning technical service, repair material specification, and application-focused problem solving — across both field engineering and graduate-level research environments.
+At EGAT, served as in-house technical engineer conducting building condition assessments, defining material and application standards, and managing specialist contractors to ensure structural integrity across the central building portfolio.
+Complemented by graduate research at Fraunhofer IWU (Germany) in material characterization, mechanical testing, and simulation-driven product validation — bridging laboratory material performance with real-world engineering application.
+Seeking a Technical Service or Application Engineer role where technical knowledge and structured problem solving create tangible value for both the business and its customers.

 ---